Cost and Scholarships

 Each fall and spring semester, the Office of Adult Student Services awards a limited number of the "Return to Learn Scholarships" for undergraduate students 25 years of age or older.
-This scholarship will be awarded to adult undergraduate students (degree or non-degree seeking) entering college for the first time or returning after an absence of three years or longer.
-The scholarship is intended for adult/non-traditional students who exhibit outstanding potential for academic success at Missouri State University.
-The $1000 scholarship is applied to the recipient's account over two semesters if all criteria have been met.
+This scholarship will be awarded to degree-seeking adult undergraduate students entering college for the first time or returning after an absence of three years or longer who have not previously earned a bachelor's degree.
+The scholarship is intended for adult students who exhibit outstanding potential for academic success at Missouri State University.
+The $1050 scholarship is applied to the recipient's account over two semesters if all criteria have been met.

 Return to Learn Scholarship Eligibility:

 To qualify for the first part of the two-semester scholarship, applicants must: